 Whole Body Vibration Therapy Questions & Answers

-How often should I use my whole body vibration machine?
+How often should you use a vibration plate?

 Is whole-body vibration safe?